TSM (esports): History

 On May 22, 2020, TSM announced their move into the Valorant scene, with their first official roster consisting of Hazed, Drone, Wardell, Cutler, and Subroza.
 According to Subroza, the transition for most players on the team was easy coming from a CSGO background.

 On August 27, 2020, TSM announced their signing of chess Grandmaster Hikaru Nakamura.
 Nakamura is the second chess player to be sponsored by an esports organization.

 In December 2020, Team SoloMid was worth $410 million.
 The same month the revenue of Team SoloMid was estimated $45 million.

 On June 4, 2021, TSM announced a 10-year $210 million naming rights deal with Bahamas-based cryptocurrency exchange FTX, officially changing their name to Team SoloMid FTX.
 Also in June 2021, Erik Marino, co-founder of the brand Rocksmith, joined TSM as vice president of apparel.

 On January 26, 2022, TSM announced on their Twitter page that they will acquire Team Undying's roster and will venture into the DotA 2 scene.
 Team Undying consisted of Timado, Bryle, SabeRLight-, MoonMeander and DuBu, and currently competing in the NA region.
 They won the Dota Pro Circuit NA 2021/2022 Tour 1 Regional finals against Evil Geniuses.

 In late 2021, several employees and players of TSM publicly accused Reginald of workplace bullying, including verbal abuse; similar accusations had arisen as early as 2011.
 TSM and Riot Games, the game developer of League of Legends, both launched their own investigations into the accusations as a result.
 Following the investigations, Riot Games found Dinh guilty of disparaging and bullying behavior and TSM was fined $75,000, with Dinh being ordered to complete sensitivity and executive training.
 TSM meanwhile found that their CEO had committed "no unlawful conduct".

 On November 16, 2022, TSM announced they had dropped the "FTX" branding and ended their agreement with FTX early after FTX declared bankruptcy amid scandal.

+On May 6, 2024, the Esports World Cup Foundation, funded by the Saudi Arabia Public Investment Fund and organizers of the Esports World Cup tournament series, announced the 30 organizations (known in the ESWC as Clubs) who would make up the Club Support Program, with TSM being one of them.
+This program gives teams a one-time six-figure stipend if an organization is willing to enter new esports as well as additional funding each year if they drive viewership and fan engagement to the Esports World Cup.